hartwigmedical/hmftools/pipeline/README_TARGETED.md

 ```
 <TO DO>
 ```
-ISOFOX (panels with targetd RNA only)
+ISOFOX (panels with targeted RNA only)
 ```
 <TO DO>
 ```